aashishrbhandari/learn_xplore_it/nmaper/README.md

         1. When & Why NMap say Port Status as Filtered ?
     </summary>

+    [High Presence of Firewall]
-    - No Reply for SYN Packet
+    - No Reply for SYN Packet [Firewall Dropped the Packet]
-    - ICMP Error Recieved
+    - ICMP Error Recieved [ICMP error messages]
-    - ............
 </details>

 <br>

 <details>
     <summary>
         2. Quick Difference Between [SYN Scan & TCP Connect Scan]:
     </summary>

-    - TCP Connect Syn is Time Consuming
+    - In SYN scan When the Remote Server Sends SYN+ACK Nmap sends a RST Flag, to discard the 3 Way Handshake, whereas in TCP COnnect SYN it completes the 3 Way Handshake
+    - SYN Scan are stealth Scan, since they might not be logged in the Firewall, but Modern Firewall and Next-Gen Firewall, IDPS, IDS, IPS can still detect it.
+A well configured Firewall, IDPS, IDS, IPS can also detect it.
 </details>

 <br>